Hispanic and Latino Americans: Spanish

 The Constitution of California was written in both Spanish (left) and English (right) in 1849.

 As one of the most important uniting factors of Hispanic Americans, Spanish is an important part of Hispanic culture.
 Teaching Spanish to children is often one of the most valued skills taught amongst Hispanic families.
 Spanish is not only closely tied with the person's family, heritage, and overall culture, but valued for increased opportunities in business and one's future professional career.
 A 2013 Pew Research survey showed that 95% of Hispanics adults said "it's important that future generations of Hispanics speak Spanish".
 Given the United States' proximity to other Spanish-speaking countries, Spanish is being passed on to future American generations.
 Amongst second-generation Hispanics, 80% speak fluent Spanish, and amongst third-generation Hispanics, 40% speak fluent Spanish.
 Spanish is also the most popular language taught in the United States.

 Coachella is an example of a city government that is officially bilingual in English and Spanish.

 Hispanics have revived the Spanish language in the United States, first brought to North America during the Spanish colonial period in the 16th century.
 Spanish is the oldest European language in the United States, spoken uninterruptedly for four and a half centuries, since the founding of Saint Augustine, Florida in 1565.
-Today, 90% of all Hispanics speak English, and at least 78% speak fluent Spanish.
+As of 2006 90% of all Hispanics spoke English, and at least 78% speak fluent Spanish.
 Additionally, 2.8 million non-Hispanic Americans also speak Spanish at home for a total of 41.1 million.

 With 40% of Hispanic Americans being immigrants, and with many of the 60% who are US-born being the children or grandchildren of immigrants, bilingualism is the norm in the community at large.
 At home, at least 69% of all Hispanics over the age of five are bilingual in English and Spanish, whereas up to 22% are monolingual English-speakers, and 9% are monolingual Spanish speakers.
 Another 0.4% speak a language other than English and Spanish at home.